-Course: CTS302S L/JTS302SL Nursing Services I Skill Lab (Pima Community College: NRS105LS, 1.0 Credit Ho ır) Grade: 11-12 All Year Course offered at: IRHS Prerequisites: Ap ply to Pima Commu nity College and completion of any placement requireme nts Students taking this course must also register for CTS302 Nursing Services II and CTS302CL Nursing Services II Clinica l Lab. through the selec tive admissions proc sociate of Applied Science in Nursing; PN Exit Option cess including the required preparatory and prerequisites Fee required 1 1 7 rsing Department be ust be admitted to the PCC Nursing program and obtain efore enrolling in this course. this course based on fulfillment of prerequisites and/or Placement test may be
+Course: CTS302SL/JTS302SL Nursing Services I Skill Lab (Pima Community College: NRS105LS, 1.0 Credit Hou ır) Grade: 11-12 All Year Course offered at: IRHS Prerequisites: Apply to Pima Community Community unity College and completion of any placement requireme nts Students taking this course must also register for CTS302 Nursing Services II and CTS3 lso register for CTS302 Nursing Services II and CTS302CL Nursing Services II Clinical Lab.
+Information: Acceptance into the Associate of Applied Science in Nursing; PN Exit Option through the selective admissions process including the required preparatory and prerequisites to apply to the program.
+Students must be admitted to the PCC Nursing program and obtain consent of the Nursing Department before enrolling in this course.
+Sophomores may be permitted to take this course based on fulfillment of prerequisites and/or test m Placement test may be required